pantor/frankx/README.md

 ```

-## Examples
+## Documentation

-Multiple examples for both C++ and Python can be found in the `examples` directory.
+We will add a more detailed documentation once frankx reaches v1.0.
+However, you can find multiple examples for both C++ and Python in the `examples` directory.
+We also try to add more examples over time.

 ## Development

 Frankx is written in C++17 and Python3.
 It works well with ROS2.
+It is currently tested against following versions

+- Python 3.6
+- Eigen 3.3.7
+- Libfranka 0.6.0
+- Reflexxes 1.2.7
+- Pybind11 2.2.4

+Catch2 is used as a testing framework.

 ## License